Kenneth Noye: Alan Decabral case

 Decabral had testified at the trial of Noye at the Old Bailey that he saw the fight between Noye and Cameron on the motorway slip road, and told the jury that he saw Noye "lunging forward" with a knife and stabbing Cameron, testimony that helped convict him.
 The defence had attempted to discredit Decabral, saying he was an unreliable witness who created an "edifice of lies" in agreement with police.

 After Decabral's murder Noye's defence team, led by Michael Mansfield QC, continued to attempt to discredit him as a witness in order to win Noye's release.
 Before he died, Decabral had received death threats in relation to his involvement in the case against Noye and said that he had been ordered by unknown gangsters to "shut up or we will shut you up."
 He also said that someone had pushed three bullets through his letterbox with a warning.
-After the trial he had notably said "I look over my shoulder every time I go into Sainsbury's" (the murder took place in Sainsbury's car park).
+After the trial he had said "I look over my shoulder every time I go into Sainsbury's" (the murder took place in the car park of Sainsbury's Bybrook Superstore).

 Police investigated whether Decabral was killed as part of a fight between rival biker gangs over drugs.
 Witnesses to the murder in the retail park said they heard Decabral beg for his life before a young man in a woolly hat shot him.

 Prison sentence and later legal proceedings

 On 10 October 2001 and again in 2004, Noye appealed unsuccessfully against his conviction.
-He was represented in 2001 by Michael Mansfield, QC.
+He was represented again by Michael Mansfield.
 In 2007 a legal challenge was made against the Criminal Cases Review Commission's decision not to refer his case to the Court of Appeal as "legally flawed".

 On 7 March 2008, on a new legal challenge, Lord Justice Richards and Mrs Justice Swift granted permission for a one-day judicial review hearing, covering the CCRC's October 2006 decision not to send Noye's case back to the Court of Appeal.

 On 25 June 2010, Noye's bid to have the minimum term he must serve for murder reduced was rejected.
 Mr Justice Simon, a High Court judge sitting at Newcastle, ordered that he must spend at least 16 years in jail before he could be considered for parole.
 On 14 October of that year, Noye was granted a fresh appeal against his conviction for Cameron's murder, but it was rejected on 22 March 2011.
 Noye was reported to have been moved from the Category A prison, HM Prison Whitemoor, to a Category B prison, at Lowdham Grange, in September 2011.
 Noye was formerly at Category C HM Prison Wayland in Griston, Norfolk.
 Another appeal, this time against the tariff, was dismissed on 12 March 2013.
-A key Police informant Salar Golestanian, an Iranian computer programmer living in Surrey, gave evidence to the judges sitting in the appeal court of Kenneth Noye's involvement in cold case file crimes.
-Kenneth Noye was returned to HMP Wayland, and now had to serve his full sentence.